dominikh/go-tools/staticcheck/README.md

   == 1 || x[0] == 1` checks the same index of x twice and probably
   meant to check two different indices.
 When the operand contains a function call, the confidence will be 0.9, otherwise it will be 1.
+- Checks that break statements aren't missing labels when trying to break out of a loop from inside a switch or select statement.

 ## Examples